rimasya/relational_database/README.md

-Relational_Database
+#Relational Database

-This repository is for create an online shope database with MySQL queries
+This repository is for create online shop  database with MySQL queries